rejnojo/ma-thesis-data/README.md

 - `thematic_analysis_thematic_clusters.pdf`
   A manual thematic analysis of open-ended survey responses (Questions 14 and 15), categorising positive and negative perceptions of TikTok ads.

-- `mathesis.pdf`
-  Final version of my master’s thesis, including the full methodology, results, and appendices.

 ## Methods Summary